 My office is connected via a LAN.
-My system has a strange problem: I frequently lose my network
+My system has a strange problem: I frequently lose my network connection on my

 Here are some troubleshooting steps:

 - Check DHCP server for duplicate IPs.